rks101/eglinux/bash/README.md

 `./filename.sh`  or  `bash filename.sh`
 Read about the script and see if it requires any arguments or things to be set up before its execution.

+Test the following:
+- echo $SHELL
+- cat /etc/shells
+- which bash

 ----

 ## echo